ExistensialReset/flowmosr/ethos/REFUGIUM_ANIMA.md

 # How to Start a Refugium – From Zero and Scarcity

+## This is AS VALID as the later ideas for design.
+This is the true start.

 ### How to Start a Refugium – from Zero and with Limited Resources 🌱

 You don’t need money.
 You don’t need a big space.
 You don’t need to be “ready.”